TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-accessingdata.md

 On the other hand, in the case of **creating a Spark table**, the metadata of the analytical store state is not cached in Spark and is reloaded on every SparkSQL query execution against the Spark table.

 Thus, you can choose between loading to Spark DataFrame and creating a Spark table based on whether you want your Spark analysis to be evaluated against a fixed snapshot of the analytical store or against the latest snapshot of the analytical store respectively.
+For more information, click [here](https://docs.microsoft.com/azure/synapse-analytics/synapse-link/how-to-query-analytical-store-spark)

 ## **Recommended Documents**